 Ken Walsh, A Nightmare on Elm Street 2: Freddy’s Revenge

-Grandpa is far and away the most interesting character in The Lost Boys, which is saying a lot given the heightened style and larger-than-life cast.
-He lives away from town, and never wants to get to close to the beach and its community.
-Instead, he lives in a large house surrounded only by taxidermy, root beer and the TV guide until his daughter and her children come to live with him.
-It’s revealed at the end that Grandpa was perfectly aware of the vampires for the entire movie and just never mentioned anything to anybody about it.
+Grandpa is far and away the most interesting character in The Lost Boys, which is saying a lot, given the heightened style and larger-than-life cast.
+He lives far away from town, and never wants to get too close to the beach and its community.
+Instead, he dwells in a large house surrounded only by taxidermy, root beer, and the TV guide.
+That is, until his daughter and her children come to live with him.
+It’s revealed at the end that Grandpa is perfectly aware of the vampires and just never mentioned anything to anybody about it.
 It’s natural, in a way, as he seems to be a man that keeps to himself, but it also raises a lot of questions.
 Grandpa knows about the vampires and pretty clearly knows how to kill them as well.
 I’m not saying that a prequel about the Emerson boys’ grandfather is the direction the Lost Boys franchise should have taken, but actually that’s exactly what I’m saying.

 With business cards that say “Electrician/Adventurer” Bill is an important character.
 He’s a gem.
 He comes in to fix the wiring and ends up aiding the main characters in an alternate universe adventure and rescuing a woman who is about to be murdered.
 In some ways, Bill is probably in the movie for the perfect amount of time.
 He comes in and out and then he’s done, but I still wish we could have seen more of him.
 He would have done great in some sort of spinoff.
 And he probably could have solved the plot of Shocker in mere minutes.

-In a movie with a great script and a great cast across the board, it was Stephen Geoffreys as Evil Ed Thompson that completely stole the show.
+In a movie with a great script and a great cast across the board, it is Stephen Geoffreys as ‘Evil’ Ed Thompson that completely steals the show.
 Evil is a horror fan and a relatable character, even though he is completely over-the-top.
 He is the best friend of protagonist Charley Brewster and generally goes undervalued and unnoticed.
 Every horror fan watching can relate to him in some way.
-When he becomes a vampire, he becomes even more entertaining and makes a great villain for a few short but extremely memorable minutes.
+When he becomes a vampire, he becomes even more entertaining and makes a great villain for a few short but extremely memorable moments.
 Initially, Evil Ed was supposed to come back as the lead vampire for Fright Night II, but Geoffreys turned down the part upon reading the script.
 It’s a shame that he never got to come back in some capacity, although versions of Evil were featured in both remakes of the original.
-Neither approached how great it would have been to see Geoffreys in the role again.
+Sadly, neither approached how great it would have been to see Geoffreys in the role again.